QuarkNerd/blog/cprice/_posts/2015-11-02-improving-low-barrel-performance.md

 Not good!
 A few things to note -

-* The red triangles are signaling that we're missing the 60fps target
+* The red triangles are signalling that we're missing the 60fps target
 * The bar chart at the top shows sometimes we're missing the 30fps target
 * The red dashed boxes highlight the GC pauses